 Seek Out School Calendar Opportunities

-Conversely, there may be some days that are much better than others for missing school.
-Look for those!
-Our school has a lot of minimum (half) days that fall on Fridays throughout the year.
-I don’t think twice about having our daughter miss one or two of those, since the academic hours missed are so minimal.
+Our schools have had a lot of minimum (half) days that fall on Fridays throughout the year.
+I don’t think twice about having our kids miss one or two of those, since the academic hours missed are so minimal.

 We have also had good luck in missing field trip days where there is no work to make up.
 I also know many families who pull their elementary aged children from school the last few days of the year.
 Very little teaching tends to be done those days which are usually filled with movie breaks, end-of-year parties, and special events.